Cyber liability insurance

 Why do small businesses need cyber liability insurance?

 Cybercrime is a growing business and increasingly common.
 And dealing with a data breach or software attack is an expensive proposition!
-Many small businesses lack cybersecurity protections and protocols, which makes them an enticing and easy target for cybercriminals.
+However, many small businesses lack cybersecurity protections and protocols, which makes them an enticing and easy target for cybercriminals.

 A data breach isn’t just an annoyance – it can literally wipe out your business!
-In fact, industry estimates are that 60% of small businesses close within six months of a cyberattack.
+In fact, industry experts estimate that 60% of small businesses close within six months of a cyberattack.
+WOW, right???

-Cyber liability insurance coverage can help your business recover from financial losses and reputational damage caused by cyberattacks and data breaches.
-It can pay for credit monitoring, attorney’s fees, fines, and other costly expenses.
+Cyber liability insurance coverage helps your business recover from financial losses and reputational damage caused by cyberattacks and data breaches.
+It pays for things like credit monitoring, attorney’s fees, fines, and other costly expenses.